 (a) The First World War

-Causes (Nationalism and Imperialism, Armament Race, division of Europe and Sarajevo crisis) and Results (Treaty of Versailles, territorial rearrangements, formation of League of Nations).
+Causes (Nationalism and Imperialism, division of Europe and Sarajevo crisis) and Results (Treaty of Versailles, objectives of the League of Nations).

 (b) Rise of Dictatorships

 Causes for the rise of Fascism in Italy and the rise of Nazism in Germany.
-A comparative study of Mussolini’s Fascist and Hitler’s Nazi ideologies.
+Similarities between Mussolini’s Fascist and Hitler’s Nazi ideologies.

 (c) The Second World War

-Causes (Dissatisfaction with the Treaty of Versailles, Rise of Fascism and Nazism, Policy of Appeasement, Japanese invasion of China, Failure of League of Nations and Hitler’s invasion of Poland).
-Brief mention of the attack on Pearl Harbour and bombing of Hiroshima and Nagasaki.
-Consequences (Defeat of Axis Powers, Formation of the United Nations and Cold War).
+Causes (Dissatisfaction with the Treaty of Versailles, Rise of Fascism and Nazism, Japanese invasion of China, failure of League of Nations and Hitler’s invasion of Poland).
+Consequences (brief mention of defeat of Axis Powers, formation of the United Nations and Cold War between the two power blocs).

 (d) United Nations

-(ii) Major agencies of the United Nations: UNICEF, WHO and UNESCO – functions only. (e) Non Aligned Movement.
-Brief meaning; objectives; Panchsheel; role of Jawaharlal Nehru; Names of the architects of NAM.
+(ii) Major agencies of the United Nations: UNICEF, WHO and UNESCO – any four functions only.

 ICSE Class 10 History and Civics Syllabus – Internal Assessment